 If you’re wondering whether you can clear weed from your body to pass a blood test, it’s unlikely.
 There are ways to help your body process THC faster, such as staying properly hydrated or consuming low concentrations.
 You could also try speeding up your metabolism through exercise.
 However, none of these actions are 100% effective at preventing a drug test from detecting THC.

-Ultimately, the only way to completely clear weed from your system is to avoid ingesting it in the first place.
+Ultimately, the only way to completely clear THC from your system is to avoid ingesting it in the first place.
 For some people, however, this is easier said than done, as long-term marijuana use can lead to both physical and psychological dependency.
 Known as marijuana use disorder, this dependency may result in the following symptoms:

 • Consuming increasing levels of marijuana